feedhenry/feedhenry.github.io/README.md

 # feedhenry.org

 Website for the FeedHenry project.
-Built with Jekyll, Bootstrap 4, and hosted with GitHub pages.
+Built with Jekyll, Bootstrap 4, Font Awesome, and hosted with GitHub pages.

 ## Requirements